natashamathur/cryptic/README.md

 key to be used.
 An attacker would not know the key; however they should not be able to reconstruct the key solely from anything in the code.

-The user supplies a password that must contain numerical and non-numerical c haracters.
+The user supplies a password that must contain numerical and non-numerical characters.
 If the provided password does not fulfill the requirement the system exits.
 The function then hashes the textual part of the password using SHA-256.
 The hashed message is then further hashed through PBKDF2.
 The salt for this part is extracted from the numeric part of the password provided.